enzo-g/Password-Expiration-Notice/README.md

 ## Service accounts

 * A service account with enought rights to read the AD attributes "msDS-UserPasswordExpiryTimeComputed".
+  * Check that article on how to delegate rights on Active Directory.
+[Delegating Administrative Permissions in Active Directory](https://woshub.com/delegate-control-active-directory/)
 * A SMTP server to send emails to your user.
 You can either use a SMTP server configured for unauthenticated access, or one that need credentials.

 ## Documents